p100mma/simil_clq_clustering/README.md

 `.rds` file contains one of used datasets (another one is on zenodo repository, see below).
 Provided `.R` scripts reproduce our results fully from theese files.

+Other subdirectories  are set up to cotain results of scripts that were ran over all combinations/random trials:
-Subdirectories `B_200`, `B_1394` ... are set up to contain results from multiple random trials in our experiments.
+ - `B_200`, `B_1394` results from multiple random trials in variable clustering
+ - `leuk_UM`, `leuk_DB_scan_kNN_curve` for storing files for initial tuning of DB-scan on `Leuk_18` dataset
+ -  `leuk_clusters` results from multiple random trials in sample clustering.

 ## Data information